Life is all about serious, important things like nous, judgement and good decision-making.

 Hleb got ideas above his station when he even started thinking about a move to Barcelona.
 He should’ve checked himself right then and there.
 But he only went and signed the forms.

 Five La Liga starts later he was out on his ear and the rapid downhill spiral commenced.
-Birmingham, Krylia Sovetov and Konyaspor were just some of the stops on the way to Genclerbirligi, where Hleb was last spotted.
+Birmingham, Krylia Sovetov and Konyaspor were just some of the stops on the way to Genclerbirligi, before Hleb called it a day at BATE this year.

 Nobody had heard of him before this move.
 Hell, nobody had really heard of Real Betis before this move.
 But it was a world record so he was going to be big.